lucpod/ticketless/lessons/04-serverless-application-model/README.md

 ## 04.02 - SAM template for our application

-Before starting to explore SAM let's explore the expected file structure of our SAM project:
+Before starting to explore SAM let's create a new folder called `lambda` and let's explore the expected file structure of the SAM project that we will create inside it:

 ```
 .
+`-- lambda
-├── src
+    |-- src
-│   └── index.js
+    |   `-- index.js
-└── template.yaml
+    `-- template.yaml
 ```

-In our project folder we have 2 files:
+In our new `lambda` folder we have 2 files:

   - `src/index.js`: the file containing the code for our Lambda functions
   - `template.yaml`: a YAML file that describes the configuration of our serverless application following the SAM specification.